-As at December 31, 2012, the Company had contractual arrangements with each of its Named Executive Officers, each of which has a termination and a change of control benefits clause.
-The terms of each of the Named Executive Officer's employment agreements are contained in this Circular under the heading "Statement of Executive Compensation - Compensation Discussion and Analysis".
+As at December 31, 2014, the Company had contractual arrangements with each of its Named Executive Officers, each of which has a termination and a change of control benefits clause.
+The terms of each of the Named Executive Officer's employment agreements are contained in this Circular under the heading "Compensation Discussion and Analysis - Base Salary".

-Mr. Stephens, President and Chief Executive Officer: In accordance with the current agreement with Alan Stephens, the Company may terminate Mr. Stephen's agreement at any time for cause and all compensation and benefits shall cease accruing on the termination date.
-The Company may terminate the agreement at any time without cause following six months written notice, or payment of six months' salary in lieu of such notice.
-In the event the agreement is terminated by the Company without cause within six months of a Control Change (as defined in the agreement) or by Mr. Stephens for Good Reason (as defined in the agreement) within six months of a Control Change, Mr. Stephens shall be entitled to 2.5 times his annual compensation and all rights shall become immediately exercisable for a period of 60 business days.
-If Mr. Stephens terminates the agreement for Good Reason at any other time, Mr. Stephens shall be entitled to six months compensation.
+Mr. Stephens, President and Chief Executive Officer: In accordance with his employment agreement with the Company, the Company may terminate Mr. Stephen's services at any time for cause and all compensation and benefits shall cease accruing on the termination date.
+The Company may terminate his employment at any time without cause following six months' written notice, or payment of six months' salary in lieu of such notice.
+In the event the employment agreement is terminated by the Company without cause within six months of a Control Change (as defined in the employment agreement) or by Mr. Stephens for Good Reason (as defined in the employment agreement) within six months of a Control Change, Mr. Stephens shall be entitled to 2.5 times his annual compensation and all rights shall become immediately exercisable for a period of 60 business days.
+If Mr. Stephens terminates the agreement for Good Reason at any other time, Mr. Stephens shall be entitled to six months' compensation.

 Mr. Towns, Chief Financial Officer: In accordance his employment agreement, the Company may terminate the employment of Mr. Towns for cause without notice and all compensation and benefits shall cease accruing on the termination date.
-The Company may terminate the agreement at any time without cause following six months written notice, or payment of six months' salary in lieu of such notice.
-In the event the agreement is terminated by the Company without cause within six months of a Control Change (as defined in the agreement) or by Mr. Towns for Good Reason (as defined in the agreement) within six months of a Control Change, Mr. Towns shall be entitled to 2.5 times his annual compensation and all rights shall become immediately exercisable for a period of 60 business days.
-If Mr. Towns terminates his employment for Good Reason at any other time, he shall be entitled to six months compensation.
+The Company may terminate his employment at any time without cause following six months' written notice, or payment of six months' salary in lieu of such notice.
+In the event his employment is terminated by the Company without cause within six months of a Control Change (as defined in the employment agreement) or by Mr. Towns for Good Reason (as defined in the employment agreement) within six months of a Control Change, Mr. Towns shall be entitled to 2.5 times his annual compensation and all rights shall become immediately exercisable for a period of 60 business days.
+If Mr.

+Towns terminates his employment for Good Reason at any other time, he shall be entitled to six months' compensation.

-Mr. Cortes, Vice President of Project Development: Mr. Cortes has entered an agreement whereby the Company may terminate the services of Mr. Cortes with cause following five days written notice and all compensation and benefits shall cease accruing on the termination date.
-The Company may terminate the services of Mr. Cortes without cause following six months written notice or the payment of US\$95,000 (less any other payments due or payable to Mr. Cortes under other contractual arrangements or legal requirements in or outside of Canada).
-In the event the agreement is terminated by the Company without cause within six months of a Control Change (as defined in the agreement) or by Mr. Cortes shall be entitled to a US\$477,000 payment.
+Mr. Cortes, Vice President of Project Development: In accordance with his employment agreement, the Company may terminate employment of Mr. Cortes with cause following five days' written notice and all compensation and benefits shall cease accruing on the termination date.
+The Company may terminate the employment of Mr. Cortes without cause following six months' written notice or the payment of US\$95,000 (less any other payments due or payable to Mr. Cortes under other contractual arrangements or legal requirements in or outside of Canada).
+In the event his employment is terminated by the Company without cause within six months of a Control Change (as defined in the employment agreement) or by Mr. Cortes for Good Reason (as defined in the employment agreement) within six months of a Control Change, Mr. Cortes shall be entitled to a US\$477,000 payment.